LEAF International | Tanzania

 ONEmic Studio Arusha

 Since 2014, studio engineer Edward Ndoleli, uses the LEAF ONEmic studio to teach music production to youth at Iboru Secondary School.
-Each week, students at have the opportunity to record oral histories and share their passion for music.
+For more than19 years, Edward has worked in music & studio production.
+His passions include teaching youth, making music that impacts communities, and using music to save the Tanzania culture.
+Each week, students at Iboru School have the opportunity to record oral histories and share their passion for music.
 More than 50 students have graduated out of this course and proceeded with a career in music.

 Through the project students gain: